-Attention NWPC-TX members.
-The 85th Texas Legislature began its work with controversial proposed bills on the agenda.
-Republicans placed high on the agenda SB6, the Texas Privacy Act, intending to prohibit local cities from requiring gender neutral bathroom use in private businesses.
-Meanwhile civil right activists think the “bathroom bill” is bigotry in motion and economically wasteful.
-Additionally anti-abortion legislators continue in their efforts to nullify the recent Supreme Court’s decision in Whole Women’s Health v.
+Attention NWPC-TX members: The 85th Texas Legislature began its work with controversial proposed bills on the agenda.
+Republicans placed high on the agenda SB6, the Texas Privacy Act, intending to prohibit local cities from requiring gender-neutral bathroom use in private businesses.
+Meanwhile, civil rights activists think the “bathroom bill” is bigotry in motion and economically wasteful.
+Additionally, anti-abortion legislators continue in their efforts to nullify the recent Supreme Court’s decision in Whole Women’s Health v.
 Hellerstedt (2016).
-The Supreme Court couldn’t have been more clear last summer when it held that two provisions in a Texas law – requiring physicians who perform abortions to have admitting privileges at a nearby hospital and requiring abortion clinics in the state to have facilities comparable to an ambulatory surgical center place a substantial obstacle in the path of a woman’s fundamental right to seek an abortion (Roe) and place an undue burden on access to abortion services (Casey), and therefore violate the Constitution.
+The Supreme Court couldn’t have been more clear last Summer when it held that two provisions in a Texas law requiring physicians who perform abortions to have admitting privileges at a nearby hospital and requiring abortion clinics in the state to have facilities comparable to an ambulatory surgical center place a substantial obstacle in the path of a woman’s fundamental right to seek an abortion (Roe) and place an undue burden on access to abortion services (Casey), and therefore violate the Constitution.
 But Texas anti-abortion legislators are simply re-introducing legislation to make having an abortion a felony.
-These and other issues important to women’s rights will be monitored by NWPC-Texas and we will send out calls to action for phone calling legislators or attending hearings.
-For more information visit the Texas Observer online for good political analysis on the bathroom bill and the efforts to criminalize abortion.
+These and other issues important to women’s rights will be monitored by NWPC-Texas, and we will send out calls to action for telephoning legislators or attending hearings.
+For more information, visit the Texas Observer online for good political analysis on the bathroom bill and the efforts to criminalize abortion.

 Article on the bathroom bill at:

 Article in Texas Oserver on making abortion a felony: